htcondor/htcondor/docs/man-pages/htcondor.rst

     submitted by the specified user instead of the current user.
 Using this option to *remove* job sets requires superuser permissions.
+ **--skip-history**
+    Passed to the *status* subcommand to skip checking history if job clusters are not found in the active job queue.

 Exit Status